ari7946/taxi-service/README.md

 }
 ```

-- Auth selectors are used throughout React components to conditionally render UI based
+- Auth selectors help React components to conditionally render UI based
-on authorized roles.
+on auth role.
 Currently there are users and one admin.
 ```javascript
 export const selectAuthRole = createSelector( [selectAuthState],